Fiscal Year 2022

-The U.S. Department of Health and Human Services is the United States government’s principal agency for protecting the health of all Americans and providing essential human services.
-Operating Divisions (OpDivs), including agencies in the United States Public Health Service and human service agencies, administer HHS programs.
+The U.S. Department of Health and Human Services (HHS) is the U.S. government's principal agency for protecting the health of all Americans and providing essential human services.
+Operating Divisions (OpDivs), including agencies in the U.S. Public Health Service and human service agencies, administer HHS programs.
 Staff Divisions (StaffDivs) provide leadership, direction, and policy and management guidance to the Department.

 Through its programming and other activities, HHS works closely with state, local, and U.S. territorial governments.
 The Federal Government has a unique legal and political government-to-government relationship with tribal governments and provides health services for American Indians and Alaska Natives consistent with this special relationship.
 HHS works with tribal governments, urban Indian organizations, and other tribal organizations to facilitate greater consultation and coordination between state and tribal governments on health and human services.